tipJS-Team/tipJS/README.en.md

 tipJS.benchmark.elapsedTime("point1", "point2");
 </pre>

-tipJS.benchmark.elapsedTime의 세번째 인수로 callback function을 지정 할 수 있습니다.
->You can use the callback function as a third agument of tipJS.benchmark.elapsedTime method.
+You can use the callback function as a third argument of tipJS.benchmark.elapsedTime method.

 <pre>
 tipJS.benchmark.mark("point1");